-- The H-TML check-out desk (1st floor) will be staffed on a limited basis.
-Our book pick-up service will continue indefinitely, and we will have a new self-check out option available as well.
+- The H-TML check-out desk (1st floor) is staffed on a limited basis.
+Our book pick-up service will continue indefinitely, and a new self-check out option is available as well.

-- Assigned faculty carrels and graduate carrels will be available for use.
+- Assigned faculty carrels and graduate carrels are available for use.

-- The unassigned/group Graduate Study rooms (2nd floor) will be open with reduced capacities.
+- The unassigned/group Graduate Study rooms (2nd floor) are open with reduced capacities.
 Masks must be worn in these spaces.

-- Small group study spaces and booth seating will be limited to two people.
-Masks will be required in group study rooms.
+- Small group study spaces and booth seating are limited to two people.
+Masks are required in group study rooms.

-- Most public computers will not be available.
+- Most public computers are not available.
 Contact Tulane IT for more assistance with computer hardware or software.

-- Interlibrary loan for articles will be operating as usual.
+- Interlibrary loan for articles is operating as usual.
 Borrowing of books and other physical materials may be more limited, depending on partner library policies and operations.